ConservationMetrics/gc-scripts-hub/f/connectors/sensingclues/README.md

 ### Finding group names

 Group names look like `focus-project-<id>`.
-The script checks requested names against the groups the account can see (`search/all/facets`) and raises if any are missing, listing the available names.
+The script checks the requested name against the groups the account can see (`search/all/facets`) and raises if it is missing, listing the available names.
+One group per run; schedule the script again for another group.

 ## Future work